anvaka/common-words/README.md

 I wanted to try something different.
 I wanted to build an index that would let me quickly pick a rectangle large enough to fit my new incoming rectangles.
-I wanted to index my free space, not occupied space.
+Make and index the free space, not occupied one.

 I choose a [quadtree](https://en.wikipedia.org/wiki/Quadtree) to be my index.
 Each non-leaf node in the tree contains information about how many free pixels are available underneath.
 At the very basic level this can immediately answer
 question: "Is there enough space to fit `M` pixels?".
-If quad has less available pixels than `M`, then there is no point in looking inside.
+If quad has less available pixels than `M`, then there is no need to look inside.

 Take a look at this quad tree for JavaScript logo:

 ![javascript quadtree](https://raw.githubusercontent.com/anvaka/common-words/master/docs/js-quad-tree.png)

-White large empty rectangles are quads with available space.
-If our candidate rectangle is smaller than any of these quads we could immediately place words in there.
+Empty white rectangles are quads with available space.
+If our candidate rectangle is smaller than any of these empty quads we could immediately place it inside such quad.

 Naive approach with quadtree index gives decent results, however it is also susceptible to visual artifacts.
 You can see quadrants borders - no text can